MdAjharulIslam/MilkySpylt/README.md

 ## 🏆 Awwwards-Style Project Description

-**MilkySplyt** is a high-end, animation-driven web experience that I personally designed and developed to push the boundaries of **creative frontend development**.
+**MilkySpylt** is a high-end, animation-driven web experience that I personally designed and developed to push the boundaries of **creative frontend development**.

-Built with **React 19**, **Tailwind CSS v4**, and powered by **GSAP (GreenSock Animation Platform)**, MilkySplyt demonstrates how modern frontend technologies can be combined to deliver **award-level motion design**, immersive scroll-based storytelling, and smooth performance across all devices.
+Built with **React 19**, **Tailwind CSS v4**, and powered by **GSAP (GreenSock Animation Platform)**, MilkySpylt demonstrates how modern frontend technologies can be combined to deliver **award-level motion design**, immersive scroll-based storytelling, and smooth performance across all devices.

 From cinematic scroll animations to carefully choreographed GSAP timelines, every interaction is crafted with intention.
 The experience blends **bold typography**, **parallax depth**, **pinning sequences**, and **Awwwards-style text reveals** to create a visually rich and memorable digital journey.